 Note: Exports may take some time depending on the amount of data in your study.
 A progress modal will be displayed when your export is ready.
 Click Download in the modal to download your files.

-Note: If your Dscout export is split into multiple files, be sure to select them all when choosing which files you want to import into Marvin.
+Note: If your Dscout export is split into multiple files, be sure to select them all.

 Once the session is processed, you can access it like any other file in your project.

-Click the file to view the file.
+Open the file to view the usability test.
 You'll see the entry data below the screen recording.

-You can observe the usability test in the screenshare view.
+You can view the usability test in the screenshare view.

 Or switch to the camera view.